Fact: Almost 30% of all fatal car accidents in Florida are the result of drunk driving.

-There are a number of requirements your case must meet before you can qualify for benefits.
+There are several requirements your case must meet before you can qualify for benefits.
 For example, in Florida, you must have reported the crime within 72 hours of its occurrence.
 Considering that almost 88,000 people were injured in motorcycle accidents in 2015, these claims are not uncommon.
 But if you do meet the criteria, the benefits you may qualify for include:

-Being involved in a drunk driving car accident can affect you for the rest of your life.
-Shouldn’t you be able to seek compensation for the damage that’s been done?
-If you’re in need of legal counsel after a serious accident, contact Herron Law today.
+Your involvement in a drunk driving car accident can affect you for the rest of your life, and you should be able to seek compensation for the damage that’s been done.